SLAC/grail/README.md

-# Mac Developr Machine Provisioning and Deployment
+# Mac Developer Machine Provisioning and Deployment

 This set of scripts utilizes BASH, Ansible and Homebrew to provide a standardized environment for Python, PHP, Ruby and Javascript.